 Edinburgh is the birth place of the Harry Potter series!
 The most beloved author wrote the series at a cafe in this city.
-Edinburgh is the home of cobble stone street and dark beer!
-The locals are out going and always wanting to have a beer or whiskey with you while sharing some stories.
+Edinburgh is the home of cobble stone street, dark beer, great whisky, and haggis!
+The locals are out going and always wanting to have a beer or whisky with you while sharing some stories.
 The city is filled with activities, beautiful walks, outstanding buildings, and so much history!
 Edinburgh is a popular for pub crawls and bachelor(ette) parties.
 You will never have a boring night here.
 There is something for everyone in Edinburgh.

 Must Go To Places

-Activities – There is something for everyone in Scotland.
+Activities – There are no shortage of fun activities to do in Edinburgh.
 All the public museums are free.
-Some exhibits will cost around 6-15 USD.
-Free walking tours.
-They can be found in both Edinburgh and Glasgow.
+Some exhibits will cost around 6-15 GBP.
+Free walking tours are available through hostels or on the Royal Miler.
 Hike up to Arthur’s Seat and admire the view.
 Walk through historical museums.
 Visit the most historic Scottish Highlands.
-Sit at a local pub and share a beer and listen to stories from the locals.
+Sit at a local pub and share a drink and listen to stories from the locals (if you understand drunk Scottish).
 You will be enriched with cultural and history no matter where you go.

 - Hike to Arthur's Seat – Can be a steep hike, but the view of the entire city of Edinburgh is defiantly worth the hike.

 - The Royal Mile – The most famous street in Edinburgh.
-This road is filled with the best restaurants, bars, and shops.
+This road is filled with restaurants, bars, and shops.
 It takes you from the royal castle to the royal palace.
-While touristy, there are many historical places to check out.
+While touristy and extremely busy, there are many historical places to check out.

 - Rosslyn Chapel – If you're a Da Vinci code fan, this chapel helped guard the holy grail.

 - Ghost Tours – Edinburgh is the worlds most haunted city.
-There are spooky stories behind every corner.
+There are spooky stories behind every corner due to Edinburgh's horrific history.
 There are many tours to choose from and super easy to find.